JSMD-maintainers/rspack-fastify-react-ssr-blueprint/README.md

 Happy coding!
 If you find this blueprint helpful, give it a star ⭐ on GitHub, and share it with your network.

-For more projects and updates from JSMD, follow us on [GitHub](https://github.com/JSMD).
+For more projects and updates from JSMDG, follow us on [GitHub](https://github.com/JSMDG).

 ---